 If we are going to talk about Linux process management, we should take a look at systemd.
-The systemd is responsible for controlling how services are managed on modern Linux systems like CentOS 7.
+The systemd manages and controls services on modern Linux systems like CentOS 7.

 You can start, stop, and check the status like this:

 $ systemctl status <service_name>.service $ systemctl stop <service_name>.service $ systemctl start <service_name>.service

-Instead of using chkconfig command to enable and disable a service during the boot, you can use the systemctl command:
+Instead of using the chkconfig command to enable and disable a service during the boot, you can use the systemctl command:

 $ systemctl enable <service_name>.service $ systemctl disable <service_name>.service

-Systemd also ships with its own version of the top command, and in order to show the processes that are associated with a specific service, you can use the system-cgtop command like this:
+Systemd also ships with its version of the top command, and to show the processes that belong to a specific service; you can use the system-cgtop command like this:

-This command can be used to output a recursive list of service content like this:
+We can use this command to output a recursive list of service content like this:

-This command gives us very useful information that can be used to make your decision.
+This command gives us very useful information which we can use to make your decision.

 The nice range is from -20 to +19.

-nice command sets the nice value for a process at creation time, while renice command adjusts the value later.
+nice command sets the nice value for a process at creation time, while the renice command adjusts the value later.

 $ nice –n 5 ./myscript